Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quân nhân thuộc Lực lượng vệ binh quốc gia Ukraine tham gia diễn tập về nguy cơ phóng xạ, hóa học và sinh học, gần Kharkov, Ukraine, ngày 29/2.
 (Nguồn: Reuters)

-Ukrainian National Guard servicemen take part in a drill on radiation, chemical and biological hazards, near Kharkiv, Ukraine, February 29, amid the conflict between the country and Russia.
+Servicemen of the National Guard of Ukraine take part in a drill on radiation, chemical and biological hazards, near Kharkiv, Ukraine, February 29, amid the conflict between the country and Russia.
 (Source: Reuters)

-In addition, VS RF also destroyed the launchers of the HIMARS multiple launch rocket system and the S-300 air defense missile system of Ukraine and radar stations.
+In addition, VS RF also destroyed HIMARS multiple launch rocket system launchers and S-300 air defense missile systems of Ukraine and radar stations.

 The ministry affirmed that the destruction of the Patriot systems, which symbolize advanced US military technology, clearly demonstrates the Russian military's ability to adapt to current battlefield challenges and effectively use its available capabilities to achieve strategic goals.